Akki-soni/Modern-Login-Page-Web/README.md

 ## 🛠️ Features

 - **Responsive Design**: The login page is fully responsive and adjusts to various screen sizes.
+- **Smooth Animations**: Subtle animations on input fields and buttons for a modern look and feel.

 ## 🛠️ Technologies Used